Huge thanks to PPC experts Susie Marino and Francine Rodriguez for their collaborative efforts on this roundup!

-Between cross-device behavior already being difficult to track and cookie restrictions on browsers, it’s harder than ever to obtain accurate reports to measure and improve your ad campaigns.
+Between cross-device behavior already being difficult to track and third-party cookies being deprecated, it’s harder than ever to obtain accurate reports to measure and improve your ad campaigns.
 Google announced three features that will help advertisers to get the data they need in this privacy-first world.

 Short version: This tracking feature uses hashed first-party data to produce more accurate, but privacy-friendly, reports.

 More: Traditionally, third-party data has allowed advertisers to both show a user’s path to the ad that got them to the landing page (for proper attribution), and to track their behavior after they leave that landing page (for remarketing).